anlutro/phint/README.md

 Phint is a static code analysis tool for PHP.
 Very much a work in progress.
 Currently checks for:

 - Undefined variables
-- Properties/methods being called on `$this` exist
+- Properties/methods being called exist
-- Classes being used in your code actually exist (includes instantiation, parameter type-hinting, `instanceof` and `use` imports)
+- Classes being used in your code exist (instantiation, type-hinting, `instanceof`)
 - Exception being caught actually exist and are exceptions (`catch (stdClass $e)` will error, for example)
 - Functions being called actually exist

-Features on the roadmap:

-- Validate property/method calls on non-`$this` objects
-- Verify that arguments with the right types are passed to function/method calls
+- Methods and functions are called with the correct number of arguments

 More features to come.
+Check the Github issues.

 ## Installation and usage